Three Tips for Highlighting and Color-Coding Your Child’s Draft IEP

-Not only are the bright highlighter colors eye-catching, but they can also serve as a form of mental shorthand.
-Give names and labels to the different color highlighters you use so you know what they stand for.
+The bright highlighter colors are eye-catching and can also serve as a form of mental shorthand.
+Label the color highlighters you use to know what they stand for.

 Use the same colors to signify the same information each time.

-Create a highlighter color guide or table and keep it with your IEP copies so you can reference it.
+Create a highlighter color guide or table and keep it with your IEP copies to reference it.

 Stick with 3 to 4 highlighter colors (maximum) to keep it simple.
 This will also allow you to remember what each color means.